ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 --- abstract

 Remote ATtestation ProcedureS (RATS), such as Remote Integrity VERification (RIVER), the creation of Entity Attestation Tokens (EAT), software integrity Measurement And ATtestation (MAAT), or the attestation of device characteristics, in general, are based on specific operations and qualities provided by hardware and software.
-The RATS architecture maps corresponding functions and operation capabilities to specific RATS roles.
+The RATS architecture maps corresponding functions and operational capabilities to specific RATS Roles.
 The goal is to enable an appropriate conveyance of believable evidence about device health or trusted claims about device capabilities via network protocols.
-The flows of data between these roles depend on the composition of RATS roles and their location with respect to devices or services.
+The flows of data between these roles depend on the composition of RATS Roles and their location with respect to devices or services.
-The RATS architecture provides these roles as building blocks to enable suitable composition, while remaining hardware-agnostic.
+The RATS architecture provides these roles as building blocks to enable suitable composition, while remaining hardware-agnostic with respect to the evidence on trustworthiness conveyed.
-This flexibility is intended to address a significant majority of use cases or usage scenarios in the domain of RATS.
+This flexibility is intended to address a significant majority of use-cases or usage scenarios in the domain of RATS.
 Examples include, but are not limited to: financial transactions, voting machines, critical safety systems, network equipment health, or trustworthy end-user device management.

 --- middle

 # Introduction

-This document provides normative guidance how to use, create or adopt network protocols that facilitate remote attestation procedures.
+In general, this document provides normative guidance how to use, create or adopt network protocols that facilitate remote attestation procedures.
+The RATS Architecture is intended to enable the implementation of a number of custom RATS Actors that compose a variety of Remote Attestation Procedures - both in closed and open ecosystems (maintained by singular stakeholders and by federated cooperations).
-The foundation of the RATS architecture are specific roles that can be chained and as a result compose remote attestation procedures.
+The foundation of the RATS architecture is the specification of RATS Roles that can be chained via RATS Interactions and - as a result - compose use-case specific Remote Attestation Procedures.
+In summary, the goal of the RATS architecture is to enable interoperable interaction between the RATS Roles specified.
+Hence, the RATS architecture is designed to represent and compose heterogeneous RATS and to enable interoperability via well-defined semantics of the information (mainly assertions/claims) exchanged and via well-defined tasks (RATS Duties & RATS Interactions) that compose domain-specific RATS solutions.

+## What is Remote Atttestation

-The term attestation, unfortunately, is an overloaded term.
+Unfortunately, the term Attestation itself is an overloaded term.
+In consequence, the term Remote Attestation covers a spectrum of meanings.
+The common denominator encompasses the creation, conveyance, and appraisal of evidence pertaining to the trustworthiness of the creator of evidence.

-There are different interpretations, connotations and meanings to the term attestation and therefore also to terms related to attestation.
+Correspondingly, there are different interpretations, connotations and meanings to the term Remote Attestation.
-In consequence, this document also provides a detailed definition of Attestation Terminology.
+To enable consolidation, this document provides a detailed definition of Attestation Terminology to specify interoperable Remote Attestation Procedures.
-The intent is to illustrate and remediate the impedance mismatch of terms related to Remote Attestation Procedures used in different domains today.
+Specifically, this document illustrates and remediates the impedance mismatch of terms related to Remote Attestation Procedures used in different domains today in order to enable the afore mentioned interoperability of existing and emerging RATS solutions.
-New terms defined by this document provide a consolidated basis to support future work on RATS in the IETF and beyond.
+As an additional contribution, new terms defined by this document provides a consolidated basis in order to simplify future work on RATS in the IETF and beyond.

 ## Requirements notation